fteufel/signalp-6.0/installation_instructions.md

 - `--organism`, `-org`, is either `other` or `eukarya`.
 Specifying `eukarya` triggers post-processing of the SP predictions to prevent spurious results (only predicts type Sec/SPI).
 Defaults to `other`.

-- `--format`, `-fmt`, can take the values `txt`, `png`, `eps`, `all`.
-It defines what output files are created for individual sequences. `txt` produces a tabular `.gff` file with the per-position predictions for each sequence. `png`, `eps`, `all` additionally produce probability plots in the requested format.
+- `--format`, `-fmt`, can take the values `txt`, `png`, `eps`, `all`, `none`.
+It defines what output files are created for individual sequences. `txt` produces a tabular `.gff` file with the per-position predictions for each sequence. `png`, `eps`, `all` additionally produce probability plots in the requested format. `none` only writes the summary prediction files.
 For larger prediction jobs, plotting will slow down the processing speed significantly.
 Defaults to `txt`.

 - `--mode`, `-m`, is either `fast`, `slow` or `slow-sequential`.
 Default is `fast`, which uses a smaller model that approximates the performance of the full model, requiring a fraction of the resources and being significantly faster. `slow` runs the full model in parallel, which requires more than 14GB of RAM to be available. `slow-sequential` runs the full model sequentially, taking the same amount of RAM as `fast` but being 6 times slower.
 If the specified model is not installed, SignalP will abort with an error.
 Defaults to `fast`.

+#### Performance optimization

+- `--bsize`, `-bs` is the integer batch size used for prediction.
+When running on GPU, this should be adjusted to maximize usage of the available memory.
+On CPU, the choice usually has only a limited effect on performance.
+Defaults to `10`.

+- `--write_procs`, `-wp` is the integer number of parallel processes launched for writing output files.
+Using multiple processes significantly speeds up writing the outputs for prediction jobs with many sequences.
+However, due to the way multiprocessing works in Python, this leads to increased memory usage.
+By setting to `1`, no additional processes are started.
+Defaults to the number of available CPUs with `8` processes maximum.

 ### Output interpretation

 The installed version produces the same outputs as the SignalP 6.0 webserver.
 For interpretation instructions, please consult   https://services.healthtech.dtu.dk/service.php?SignalP-6.0/.

-The following files are always created:
+**The following files are always created:**

 #### `prediction_results.txt`
 A tab delimited file with one line per prediction.